Will-J-Gale/GTA-Fully-Convolutional-Lane-Finding/README.md

 20000 images were used but were flipped horizontally doubling the sample size
 Lanes were captured using https://github.com/Will-J-Gale/GTA-Lane-Finding and only the good images were kept

+## Advantages over standard lane finding algorith
+   1. Runs at ~15fps (~5fps faster)
+   2. Reacts well to fast movement
+   3. Potentially more accurate

 The above demonstration shows the fully convolution network has potential and is clearly learning the lanes.
-More data is still required to reduce the glitches
+More data is still required to reduce the glitches and improve accuracy